steve-leo254/steve-leo254/README.md

 ✍️ &nbsp;I also study at Kiambu Institute of Science and Technology doing Information and communications technology .\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at Steveleo254@gmail.com I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé]((https://steveleoprof.netlify.app/)) for more details about me.
-I'm open to feedback and suggestions! or even bantas☺️
+I'm open to feedback , suggestions! or even bantas☺️

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>